 4. Robert Herjavec – $200 million

-Robert Herjavec is the owner of a prominent cybersecurity company in Canada, The Herjavec Group.
+Robert Herjavec is the owner of a prominent cybersecurity company, The Herjavec Group.
 Before joining the cast of Shark Tank, he featured alongside Kevin O’Leary on Canada’s version of Dragons’ Den.

 Robert’s family were Croatian immigrants who settled in Toronto when Robert was eight.
 In the 1990s, he worked a number of minimum wage jobs to help support his family.